How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Neighborhoods: Where to Look

 Munich's city center (Altstadt, Maxvorstadt, Schwabing) is beautiful but expensive.
-Most students live slightly further out, along the excellent public transport network.
+Most internationals live slightly further out, along the excellent public transport network.

 Maxvorstadt is the university quarter.
 LMU's main campus and the Pinakothek museums are here.
-WG rooms run €550-750, which is expensive, but you're walking distance to lectures.
-This is the most competitive neighborhood for student housing.
+WG rooms run €550-750, which is expensive, but you're central and walkable.
+This is one of the most competitive neighborhoods for housing.

-Schwabing sits north of Maxvorstadt and is traditionally the student and bohemian quarter.
+Schwabing sits north of Maxvorstadt and is traditionally the bohemian quarter.
 Prices have risen to €550-750 for a WG room, but the area is well-connected via U3 and U6.
-English Garden is right there for study breaks.
+English Garden is right there for breaks.

 Sendling is south of the city center, well-connected via U3/U6.
 More affordable than Schwabing at €450-650 for a WG room.
-A mix of families and students, with a lively Mietersmarkt and good restaurants.
+A mix of families and young professionals, with a lively Mietersmarkt and good restaurants.

-Moosach and Milbertshofen are in northwest Munich, close to the Olympiapark and TU München's Garching campus shuttle.
+Moosach and Milbertshofen are in northwest Munich, close to the Olympiapark and the Garching shuttle.
 WG rooms go for €400-600.
 Less trendy but excellent value, with direct U-Bahn access.

-Giesing (Obergiesing and Untergiesing) is increasingly popular with students.
+Giesing (Obergiesing and Untergiesing) is increasingly popular.
 South of the city center and connected via U2.
 WG rooms range €450-600.
 Good cafés, a local neighborhood feel, and reasonable prices by Munich standards.

 Garching is where TU München's main science campus sits, connected to the city by the U6.
-Living in Garching means cheaper rent at €350-500 and a short commute to campus, but a 30-minute ride to central Munich.
-Good option if your life revolves around campus.
+Living in Garching means cheaper rent at €350-500 and a short ride to the area, but a 30-minute ride to central Munich.
+Good option if your day revolves around that area.

 Freising and Weihenstephan host TU's brewing and food science campus.
 Even more affordable at €300-450, but very suburban.
-Best if you're studying there full-time and don't need to be in Munich daily.
+Best if you are based there full-time and don't need to be in Munich daily.

 Budget Options